Smendero/Cleaning-UCI-HAR-Dataset/CodeBook.md

 ```
 Summary applied to data :  mean

-Data summaries were based on data in a range on -1 : 1.
+Data summaries were based on euclidean data in a range of -1 : 1.